 - After presenting the misinformation, follow up immediately with corrective information.
 The debunking attempt must immediately follow the description of the original misinformation, to ensure that the focus isn’t on the misinformation, and to ensure that information pertaining to the original myth is replaced in the person’s memory by the real facts.

 - The corrective information must include an explanation of the phenomenon.
-When you present the new facts, make sure to include a reasonable explanation for the phenomenon, which can replace the original myth as a valid explanation in people’s mind.
+When you present the new facts, make sure to include a reasonable explanation for the phenomenon, which can replace the original myth as a valid explanation in people’s minds.

 For example, let’s say that you want to explain to someone that Earth is not flat, while avoiding the risk of causing the familiarity backfire effect.